TaceoLabs/zksummit12_workshop/README.md

 ### Generating the Extended Witness

-All the MPC-nodes now have the secret-shared merged input.
-The next step is to generate the extended witness.
-This is done by running the following command on each MPC-node.
-This is a dedicated process, so you either need three terminal sessions or use the provided `justfile`.
+Now that all the MPC nodes have the secret-shared, merged input, the next step is to generate the extended witness.
+This step involves running a specific command on each MPC node.
+Since this is a dedicated process, you’ll either need to open three terminal sessions or simply use the provided `justfile` to streamline the process.

 ```bash
 # start party 0